bhattacharyyadeep/UKABS-/README.md

-read the scripts files to run the code.
+read the scripts file to run the code.